 Their legality has always been grey, though, with spats between download pools and record companies a regular occurrence.
 So getting them fully licensed is a major coup for Beatsource LINK.

 This course teaches you how to do this for yourself: Make Your Own DJ Edits

-And while this first wave are from independent labels and distributors, if what Beatsource says is correct and negotiations are nearly done with the majors, then as of April, one of the major drawbacks of using Beatsource LINK (or indeed any music streaming service) for spinning open format will have been dealt with.
+And while this first wave are from independent labels and distributors, if what Beatsource says is correct and negotiations are nearly done with the majors, then soon one of the major drawbacks of using Beatsource LINK (or indeed any music streaming service) for spinning open format will have been dealt with.

 And as for the other music streaming services?
-You’d imagine TIDAL might be interest in doing something similar as it has made a concerted push into the DJ world, but we wouldn’t expect them to appear in Apple Music or Spotify, for instance, any time soon – DJs are simply not on the radar of these mainstream services, which of course are currently not even available in DJ software.
+You’d imagine TIDAL might be interested in doing something similar as it has made a concerted push into the DJ world, but we wouldn’t expect them to appear in Apple Music or Spotify, for instance, any time soon.
+DJs are simply not on the radar of these mainstream services, which of course are currently not even available in DJ software.